BuildingLogiX/DataLynX/docs/user-guide/explorer-structure.md

 **Important:**

 - This is the **landing page** when you first log in
-- If the agent is not running, you must click **Start** here to see the full Explorer tree
+- If the agent is not running, you must click **Start** here to see the full eXplorer tree
 - The agent can be stopped while Windows Services continue running

 **Related documentation:**